Culture of Qatar: Ethnic groups

-The hadar, a diverse group of settled Qatari citizens, includes Baharna, Huwala, Ajam (Iranians), and Afro-Arabs.
-Baharna Arabs, a group native to Qatar and often practicing Shia Muslims, sometimes face discrimination from the Sunni majority.
-Huwala Arabs, who are Sunni Muslims, migrated through the Persian Gulf to Persia and back to Qatar.
-Historically wealthier and better educated due to trade and pearling, their advantage has diminished as education became more accessible.
-The Ajam, ethnic Shia Persians, were active in boat building and still speak Farsi.
-Qatar’s Afro-Arab population descends from slaves brought from East Africa for the pearling industry.
+The hadar is a term used to encompass settled Qataris, including Baharna, Huwala, Ajam (Iranians), and Afro-Arabs.
+The Baharna, an Arab group native to Eastern Arabia and mostly Shia Muslim, sometimes face discrimination from the Sunni majority.
+Huwala Arabs are Sunni Muslims who migrated through the Persian Gulf to Persia and back to Qatar, and have historically been wealthier and better-educated due to profits from pearl trading.
+The Ajam are ethnic Shia Persians who were historically active in boat building and still speak Persian.
+The country's Afro-Arab population descends from slaves brought from East Africa for the pearling industry.
 While some Arabs may view this group as "less" Qatari, most consider them full citizens.
-Despite occasional tensions, these groups are well integrated into Qatari society.
-Intermarriage is increasing, and Persian and African influences are evident in local culture.
+Intermarriage has increased over time, and Persian and African influences are evident in local culture.